 Planning your trip to Moscow, Russia and looking for things to do in the city?
-We’ve been traveling Moscow for 3 days and here is our list of top 10+ things we’ve done.
+We’ve been traveling Moscow for three days and here is our list of top 10+ things we’ve done.
 We hope that you’ll find ideas for your itinerary as well.

 Moscow is the biggest city in Europe so visiting it is worth it, even if just out of curiosity.
 Once you get there, though, you will be captivated by its showcase of history, architecture and the clash of old and modern.
-The city is everything but mundane and it will keep calling you back.
+The city is everything but mundane, and it will keep calling you back.

 Have Lunch on the Arbat Street

 The first thing you’ll notice about Moscow is how big it is.
 If you had spent some time traveling Europe, you would tell the difference even compared to the big cities like London or Paris.
 That’s why there’s so much to see.
-But as in any city, there are “places to be” and one of them in Moscow is the Arbat Street.
-You’ll find many cafes, restaurants and shops there, and that’s where all the action is at night.
+But as in any city, there are “places to be” and one of them in Moscow is Arbat Street.
+You’ll find many cafes, restaurants, and shops there, and that’s where all the action is at night.

 Visit the Red Square During the Day and at Night